a-kila-lk/servicenow-vpn-access-automation/README.md

 # ServiceNow VPN Access Request Automation

-This project demonstrates a ServiceNow ITSM workflow that automates VPN access requests using the Service Catalog.
+This project demonstrates a ServiceNow ITSM workflow that automates VPN access requests using the Service Catalogue.

 ## Project Overview

 Employees often need VPN access to connect securely to internal company systems.
-This project simulates a real-world ServiceNow workflow where users request VPN access through the Service Catalog, and the system automatically generates an incident for IT support.
+This project simulates a real-world ServiceNow workflow where users request VPN access through the Service Catalogue, and the system automatically generates an incident for IT support.

 ## Features

-- Service Catalog Item for VPN access requests
+- Service Catalogue Item for VPN access requests
 - Form variables for user input
 - Client Script validation using JavaScript
 - Business Rule automation
 - Automatic Incident creation
-- Assignment to Network support group
+- Assignment to the Network support group

 ## Workflow

 User submits VPN request
 ↓
-Service Catalog collects request details
+Service Catalogue collects request details
 ↓
 Client Script validates the form
 ↓